mudandstars/r_sql/README.md

-# Custom SQL Interpreter, reconstructing postgreSQL as a learning project in Rust
+# Custom SQL Interpreter
+### Reconstructing (something like) postgreSQL as a learning project in Rust